 Some interesting facts about this tuber

 In 2009, scientists obtained a sequence of the potato genome.
-Thanks to this, now it is possible to genetically improve potatoes enough to make them more resistant to different weather conditions.
+Thanks to this, now it is possible to genetically improve vegetables enough to make them more resistant to different weather conditions.
 It is particularly important if you have in mind the global climate change.

-Potatoes were domesticated a very long time ago, even before our era, in regions of Peru and Bolivia.
+It was domesticated a very long time ago, even before our era, in regions of Peru and Bolivia.

 The Solanum Tuberosum is initially from a region of Chile, and the local indigenous cultivated it already.
 That was even before the Spanish conquest.